GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

     mkdir -p deployment && cd deployment
     ```

+1. Set an environment variable to contain the [primary domain :octicons-link-external-16:](https://support.google.com/a/answer/182080)
+    of your Cloud Identity or Workspace account:

+    ```sh
+    PRIMARY_DOMAIN=MY_DOMAIN
+    ```

+    Replace `MY_DOMAIN` with the primary domain of your Cloud Identity or Workspace account.

 1. Create a configuration file that instructs Terraform to store its state in the Cloud Storage bucket:

     ```hcl